 Here’s how that patch looked the next morning:

 You can see I sprinkled sparingly and there are some spots that I missed, but the weeds that I got shrivelled almost instantly.
 The dishwashing liquid in the solution works to break down the protective coating on the leaves and allows the salt and vinegar to completely dehydrate the plant.
 Science is fun sometimes!
 The best news is that the weeds that I’ve killed with this potion over the last few weeks haven’t come back at all.
 The hedgewood bindweed will usually show it’s face again about 4 hours after you pull it.
 Really.
-So finding something that will kill it (and other weeds) to the root without harming my family or pets is a big deal.
+So finding something for killing bindweed (and other weeds) to the root without harming my family or pets is a big deal.
 A big deal!

 Here’s that same patch after waiting one more day:

 It warms my heart.
 It really does.